8 Best Renters Insurance Companies in Georgia of 2026

 What are common misconceptions renters have about renters’ insurance?

 There are a few common mistakes people make when it comes to renting.
 First of all, don’t assume that your landlord will cover damage to your personal property.
 Secondly, renter’s insurance doesn’t just cover your property.
 It can cover medical expenses, loss of use, and much more.
 Lastly, renter’s insurance isn’t that expensive.
 At the very least, get some quotes to protect yourself.
-Remember, if there are multiple renters, or you have a roommate, you still need your own policy.
+Remember, if there are multiple renters, or you have a roommate, you still need your policy.

 What is the Average Cost of Renters Insurance in Georgia?